Sales Are Shams but Deals Are Real: Here’s How to Know the Difference

 Financial Literacy: What It Is, and Why It Is So Important →101 Ways To Save Money

-1. Build your credit 2.
+Tips for saving up for a big goal, paying down debt or cutting costs →1.
+Build your credit 2.
 Open a TFSA 3.
 Invest what you can 4.
 Set some goals

-There are over 1.5 billion Canadian bank notes in circulation.
+Here are some tips to get started from Motley Fool →There are over 1.5 billion Canadian bank notes in circulation.
 In fact, if you stacked them all together they’d reach a height of over 150 kilometres.
 That’s officially outer space!

-"How improving your financial literacy can help ease stress in a tough economy.
+Canadarm2 and the $5 polymer note →"How improving your financial literacy can help ease stress in a tough economy.
 Brushing up on your financial knowledge can help to build confidence and freedom."

-Learn more about your credit score →Take this self-assessment quiz to figure out how your financial literacy skills and knowledge measure up compared to other Canadians.
+Managing money can be difficult for anyone, regardless of their financial situation →Take this self-assessment quiz to figure out how your financial literacy skills and knowledge measure up compared to other Canadians.